Text Link

 Healthism: When a focus on healthy living becomes problematic

-Healthism refers to a set of attitudes and beliefs that health is the most important pursuit in life and that it is the personal responsibility of the individual and solely within that person’s control.
-Those who subscribe to these beliefs view the pursuit of health, which is often conflated with thinness, as a moral good.
+Healthism refers to a set of attitudes and beliefs that health is the most important pursuit in life and that one's health is a personal responsibility and solely within an individual's control.
+There is no single definition of “healthism,” but those who hold these beliefs tend to conflate the pursuit of health with the quest for thinness and consider this pursuit a question of morals.

-The problem with this is that healthism doesn’t acknowledge that health isn’t entirely within a person’s control.
-There are also larger biological, social, cultural, and environmental issues that contribute to poor health, such as genetics, poverty, violence, trauma, environment, diet culture, and discrimination and oppression of all kinds, including ableism, racism, sexism, transphobia, homophobia, fat phobia, and weight stigma
+The problem with this is that health isn’t entirely within a person’s control.
+Larger biological, social, cultural, and environmental issues can affect someone's health.
+Genetics, poverty, violence, trauma, environment, and diet culture all play a part, as well as discrimination and oppression of all kinds, including ableism, racism, sexism, transphobia, homophobia, fatphobia, and weight stigma

 7